 The nearest freeway to Hollywood Boulevard is the 101 Hollywood Freeway which flows northwest from Downtown LA with multiple exits that give easy access to Hollywood Blvd.

-The Metro Red Line runs along Hollywood Blvd for 3 stations.
-Northwest-bound from Downtown LA, they are at Western, Vine and Highland.
-The Red Line continues north to Universal Studios Hollywood and North Hollywood (a separate city).
-The Red Line connects in Downtown LA to Metro service to Long Beach, Pasadena and LAX.
+The Metro Red Line runs along Hollywood Blvd for three stations.
+Northwest-bound from Downtown LA, the stations are located at Western, Vine and Highland.
+The Red Line continues north to Universal Studios Hollywood and North Hollywood.
+The Red Line connects in Downtown LA to Metro service to Long Beach, Pasadena, and LAX.

 06 of 06

 If you love the outdoors, take a hike into Runyon Canyon in the Hollywood Hills.
-The park entrance and trailhead are just 4 blocks from the La Brea end of the Walk of Fame at the north end of N Fuller Ave.
-You'll get a great view over Hollywood and you might run into a rock star.
+The park entrance and trailhead are just 4 blocks from the La Brea end of the Walk of Fame at the north end of North Fuller Ave.
+The trail offers a great view over Hollywood and visitors might just run into a movie star.

 Get up-close to the entertainment business by catching a TV Show Taping with Jimmy Kimmel Live filming inside the Disney Entertainment Center.
 A unique souvenir to take back home is getting your name on a star on the Walk of Fame at Starring You.